akalem0808/The-way-we-walk/README.md

 # Live Movement Color Dashboard

 A Flask web application that streams live webcam video to your browser and overlays a color bar representing detected movement.
 The color bar at the top of the video changes according to the amount of movement, mapped to a color spectrum.
-This is based on the model built on a flawed dataset of people walking.
+This is based on the model built on a flawed video dataset of people walking.

 ## Features
 - Real-time webcam video streaming in your browser (MJPEG)